ws-os/Products.CMFPlone/README.rst

 About Plone
 ===========

-Plone is a user friendly Content Management System running on top of Python, Zope and the CMF.
+Plone is a user friendly content management system running on top of Python.

-It benefits from all features of Zope/CMF such as: RDBMS integration, Python extensions, Object Oriented Database, Web configurable workflow, pluggable membership and authentication, Undos, Form validation, amongst many many other features.
-Available protocols: FTP, XMLRPC, HTTP and WEBDAV Turn it into a distributed application system by installing ZEO.
+Its many features include RDBMS integration,
+Python extensions, an object oriented database, a web-configurable workflow, pluggable membership and authentication, and form validation.
+Available protocols: FTP, XMLRPC, HTTP and WEBDAV
+Turn it into a distributed application system by installing ZEO.

 Plone shares some of the qualities of Livelink, Interwoven and Documentum.
 It